 In most cases, acne subsides after a series of treatment however, it is also common to hear adults go through the same challenges.
 It is especially frustrating to think that you are done going through a pimply past yet, here you are again, back at square one, and deal with the dilemma all over again.
-When will it stop?

 Acne is caused by multiple factors and its treatment depends on what causes it.
 One person may have acne because of hormonal imbalance, another might have acne because of bacterial infection, some may have acne because of genetics or that they have oily skin.

-Acne medication can range from using a facial wash with salicylic acid or benzoyl peroxide, hormonal therapy, blue light therapy treatment, topical or oral antibiotics, having chemical peels, or taking Accutane, as a last resort.
+Acne medication can range from using a facial wash with salicylic acid or benzoyl peroxide, hormonal therapy, blue light therapy treatment, topical or oral antibiotics, having chemical peels, or taking Accutane, as the last resort.

-Those who suffer from adult-onset acne should be more meticulous with what they are doing, eating, or using that may result to their breakouts.
+Those who suffer from adult-onset acne should be more meticulous with what they are doing, eating, or using that may result in their breakouts.
 Chances are, you’ve added something to your routine that is not agreeing with your skin.

-Products that have comedogenic (pore-clogging and acne-causing) ingredients
+Products that have pore-clogging and acne-causing ingredients

-Some everyday products like make-ups, lotions and cleansers contain ingredients that block the pores such as lanolin, cocoa butter, coconut oil, and Sodium Lauryl Sulfate.
+Some everyday products like makeups, lotions, and cleansers contain ingredients that block the pores such as lanolin, cocoa butter, coconut oil, and Sodium Lauryl Sulfate.
 These are just examples of comedogenic ingredients that exacerbate acne.

 Milk and Dairy Products

-Milk may be good for our teeth and bones but it is not as friendly to our skin.
-Most acne sufferers who removed milk and dairy from their diet has experienced less breakouts and improvement in their skin condition.
+Most acne sufferers who removed milk and dairy from their diet has experienced fewer breakouts and improvement in their skin condition.
+If you can't omit milk from your diet, it is best to switch to plant-based source like Almond milk.